 Sat-nav, stereo and infotainment

-In addition to the infotainment set-up, entry-level Defenders feature Land Rover’s Connected Navigation Pro, a 180W audio system with six speakers and an online pack with data plan.
+In addition to the infotainment set-up, entry-level Defenders feature Land Rover’s Connected Navigation Pro, a 400W Meridian audio system with 10 speakers and an online pack with data plan.

 In this review

 - 1VerdictLand Rover has aced the latest Defender, which combines rugged go-anywhere ability with new levels of civility

 - 2Engines, performance and driveLand Rover has equipped the Defender with a strong range of petrol, diesel and plug-in hybrid engines.

 - 3MPG, CO2 and running costsNew powertrains and modern tech do their best, but the Defender isn’t the greenest machine and will cost a lot to run.

 - 4Interior, design and technology - currently readingImpressively designed, well-equipped and with the latest on-board tech, the Defender is a thoroughly modern 4x4.

 - 5Practicality, comfort and boot spaceThe new Defender is arguably the ultimate 4x4, with comfort and refinement now on a different level.